What is On Time In Full (OTIF)?

 On Time = (Delivery time) - (Confirmed delivery time)

-- In this case, the organization should be able to match a promised delivery time and there is no lower limit, meaning it is not a problem if a case is delivered very early.
+- In this case, the organization should be able to match a delivery time agreed with the customer, and there is no lower limit, meaning it is not a problem if a case is delivered very early.

 - Target: => 0